AshenDrops/rebirth-modloader/README.md

 **Currently is not compatible with 7z files (or any files other than rar or zip for that matter)**

+*Modloader requires Python.
+You can download it [here](https://www.python.org/downloads/).
+The version you download doesn't matter as modloader is compatible with both.*

 #Installation:
 * Download [modload.py](https://raw.githubusercontent.com/AshenDrops/rebirth-modloader/master/modload.py) (Right click > Save as)
 * Place modload.py in your "resources" directory, found at